Boku Inc.

 10Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholdersReports on the work of the Board and its committees are set out in the Board and Committees page of the Company’s website here.

 The Group’s approach to investor and shareholder engagement is described under Principle 2 above.
-Annual Reports, Annual General Meeting notices, regulatory announcements, trading updates and other governance related materials for 2022 and retrospective years are available from the Company’s website.
+Annual Reports, Annual General Meeting notices, regulatory announcements, trading updates and other governance related materials for 2023 and previous years are available from the Company’s website.